By Curtis L. Harrington

 Where the infringer is looking at a line of issued patents, along with a living continuation-in-part "descendant" of the line having claims that are not yet fixed, the infringer will be less certain about whether infringement may ultimately be found.
 This uncertainty can increase the power of the patentee and decrease the ability of the accused infringer to evaluate the magnitude of the damages that infringement creates.
 Where the technology & capabilities of the invention change over time, the continuation-in-part is even more necessary to keep the patentee advantaged over time, both with respect to infringers and as a leader in the field of the invention.

-Currently, patent insurance for patentees is available with coverage limits up to $1,000,000.
+Currently, patent insurance for patentees is available with coverage limits that should be considered at not less than $1,000,000.
 Under this type of insurance, the patent owner must have known of no acts of infringement at the time the policy was made.
 The insurance pays for 80% of the cost of suit up to the policy limit.
 The insurance company recovers its outlay for its 80% of the attorney's fees if any damages are recovered.
 Note that the insurance companies are performing a lot more due diligence, including searching the internet for similar products which will be excepted from policy coverage, and providing in most cases that the claims of the patent be "narrowed" with respect to their initial submission to insure that an examiner has made a critical evaluation of the claims.
 (Insurance Companies don't want to pay out for claims which are broad because of the failure of a patent examiner to take a close look at the case.)

 Accused Infringer Considerations